jolson615/tech-exchange-2021/u2-python-testing/object-orientation-instances-attribues-and-instance-methods.md

 * Predict what will happen when the code runs.

 Run the code.
 It prints "thriller", which is the genre of Squid Game.
 Try chaging the command to print bridgerton.genre and tiger_king.genre.
-* How do you think we can print out "Tiger King"?
+* How can we print out "Tiger King"?
 * What do you think the number "9" represents?

 ## The Lesson